EvGeniyLell/share_localization/README.md

 # If you don't need to share some platform, just remove it from the settings
 ios:
   bundle_name:
+    description: >-
-    # Optional name of the bundle
+      Optional name of the bundle
-    string: name_of_bundle
+    type: String? (optional)
+    default: null
   destination_folder:
+    description: >-
-    # Generated files will be put here
+      Generated files will be put here
-    # Supports path back step with `../../`
+      Supports path back step with `../../`
-    string: destination_folder
+    type: String (required)
 flutter:
   destination_folder:
+    description: >-
-    # Generated files will be put here
+      Generated files will be put here
-    # Supports path back step with `../../`
+      Supports path back step with `../../`
-    string: destination_folder
+    type: String (required)
 android:
+  use_camel_case:
+    description: >-
+      Optional flag for use camelCase for keys and file names
+    type: Boolean? (optional)
+    default: false
   destination_folder:
+    description: >-
-    # Generated files will be put here
+      Generated files will be put here
-    # Supports path back step with `../../`
+      Supports path back step with `../../`
-    string: destination_folder
+    type: String (required)
 ```

 [Example settings](example/settings.json)